DECODEproject/whitepaper/hardware_supports.md

 ![Decode Overview](img/decode-overview.png "Decode Overview")

-## The Ledger Implementation
+## The ledger implementation

 ### Chainspace

 As part of the mission of DECODE, we present a distributed ledger implementation **Chainspace** ([http://chainspace.io](http://chainspace.io)) which has been designed deliberately with privacy and scalability in mind and is fully aligned to the goals and principles of DECODE.
-The full technical details of this implementation can be found within the chainspace whitepaper [@1708.03778].
+The full technical details of this implementation can be found within the Chainspace whitepaper [@1708.03778].

-In summary, chainspace provides a highly scalable, BFT fault tolerance ledger which separates transaction *execution* from *verification*.
+In summary, Chainspace provides a highly scalable, BFT fault tolerance ledger which separates transaction *execution* from *verification*.
 In implementation it provides for this in an entirely technology neutral and decoupled manner.

 **Chainspace contracts** can be written in any language and are composed of two asymmetric but cryptographically related  components.
 These are the *contract* and the *checker*.
-The *contract* is responsible for executing the transaction, definining the constraints that are required.
+The *contract* is responsible for executing the transaction, defining the constraints that are required.
 The result of the execution of a *contract* is a *proof* which has no data from the transaction but which can be cryptographically verified by the  *checker*.
 The network of Chainspace nodes are responsible for verifying transactions and publishing the verifications as a blockchain.
-In implementation, Chainspace creates multiple blockchains, please see the chainspace whitepaper [@1708.03778] for more details.
+In implementation, Chainspace creates multiple blockchains, please see the Chainspace whitepaper [@1708.03778] for more details.

 ### Alternatives

 The architecture of DECODE, following the guiding principles of being modular and reusing code, is not restricted to the implementation of Chainspace to provide the underlying ledger capability.
-It is possible for example that with the cryptographic advances in Solidity already mentioned, that it would be possible to build DECODE using any ledger system that also incorporated the solidity vm, either Ethereum itself or for example the hyperledger [Burrow project](https://github.com/hyperledger/burrow) from [Monax](https://monax.io/).
+It is possible for example that with the cryptographic advances in Solidity already mentioned, that it would be possible to build DECODE using any ledger system that also incorporated the solidity VM, either Ethereum itself or for example, the Hyperledger [Burrow project](https://github.com/hyperledger/burrow) from [Monax](https://monax.io/).

 As the project evolves alternatives will be explored and tested as they may solve for different tradeoffs, these will be documented in the public whitepaper.

-## Smart rules Engine
+## Smart rules engine

 What we call "Smart Rules" in DECODE are a computable [@sober1978computability] sociolect [@louwerse2004semantic] that can be parsed into a semantic model referred to a finite ontology and executed by a distributed computing cluster.
 It is of central importance to grant participants the access to such a language and clear understanding of what it expresses and of the consequences of its execution.